alesimoes/hexagonal-clean-architecture/README.md

 ### Domain Service
 Communication between the Application and the Domain is through a service provided by the domain.

-The application must not be able to manipulate entities in written form without going through a domain service.
+The application must not be able to manipulate entities in written mode without going through a domain service.
 This allows decoupling of domain rules by encapsulating calls into domain services, which tend to be more complex.

 Domain services encapsulate rules and not domain entities, that is, I do not have a domain service per entity, but a domain service per context.